mokwathedeveloper/mokwathedeveloper-July2025Cohort-Hackathon1/docs/html-code-quality.md

     -   Identify all `<img>` tags.
     -   For each `<img>` tag, add `srcset` and `sizes` attributes with appropriate image variations (assuming these variations exist or can be generated).
     -   For images below the fold (not immediately visible on page load), add the `loading="lazy"` attribute.

+## Code Quality Improvements

+I recently refactored the CSS to remove duplicate selectors, which will improve the maintainability of the code.
+Additionally, I addressed compatibility issues by removing experimental CSS animation properties (`animation-timeline`, `animation-range-start`, `animation-range-end`) from the `section` selector, ensuring broader browser support.
+Furthermore, I removed vendor prefixes and addressed deprecated CSS properties for improved cross-browser compatibility and adherence to modern standards.
+Finally, I resolved HTML validation errors by removing trailing slashes from void elements and correcting `mailto` href attributes.